clarelgibson/2022-school-admissions-dashboard/README.md

 3. Data types: Final key stage 4

 Further details including an explanation of the terminology used in these data files can be found in the [ref](/ref) folder.

+Note that due to COVID-19, the UK Government [cancelled all statutory national curriculum assessments](https://www.gov.uk/government/publications/school-and-college-accountability-approach-2020-to-2022/school-and-college-accountability-2020-to-2021-academic-year) due to be held in summer 2020 and 2021 at both Key Stage 1 and Key Stage 2.
+Therefore, no data is available for the 2019/20 or 2020/21 academic years.
+For the 2021/22 academic year, the Government does intend to publish KS2 data.
+This data should be made available in autumn 2022.

 #### [offers-criteria](/data-in/offers-criteria)